 How does your dog rank?
 Thanks to the WSAVA for these body score sheets.

 So we know the facts, how can we reverse the damage or prevent obesity in our pets?

 Well, the two most important things we can do are what we’d do for ourselves if in this situation.
 Implement increased exercise and decreased caloric intake.
-Be sure to work with your veterinarian before starting any new diets which not only mean new food, but increasing or decreasing your pet’s food intake.
+Be sure to work with your veterinarian before starting any new diets, which not only mean new food but increasing or decreasing your pet’s food intake.
 The same goes for adding in or increasing the exercise schedule for your pets as well.
-If they are not conditioned for a long walk or hike, you need to do this the healthiest way, which is to work them up to it.
+If they are not conditioned for a long walk or hike, you need to do this the healthiest way, working them up to it.
 But again, please consult your veterinarian first.

 Be sure to monitor your pet’s food intake by creating scheduled feeding times.
-It was actually much easier than I expected even with such a busy schedule to have breakfast and dinner feeding times with my 4 pets.
-Now with just Emee the Chi 2 feeding times is very easy.
+It was actually much easier than I expected, even with such a busy schedule, to have breakfast and dinner feeding times with my 4 pets.
+Now with just Emee, the Chi 2 feeding times are straightforward.

 If you only have 1 pet, you can get away with just measuring the food and leaving it out for your pet to graze on, but if it is a dog, scheduled feeding is really nice to help with potty training or just potty breaks in general.
 Remember, scheduled eating equals scheduled pottying, LOL!

-While this new change may be a slight adjustment at first, just remember you are going to be extending your pet's life so you can have more time and enjoyable memories with him or her!
-Good luck and remember, to always work with your vet when it comes to making lifestyle changes with your pets.
+While this new change may be a slight adjustment at first, remember you will be extending your pet's life so you can have more time and enjoyable memories with him or her!
+Good luck and remember, to always work with your vet when making lifestyle changes with your pets.

 Much love from Traci & Emee!

 *2018 is the latest year with data, which was provided by pet owners and veterinarians.